NTNU-TTO/rn_irl/README.md

 sudo apt upgrade

 ## Install some basics.
-apt install sqlite3
+sudo apt install sqlite3
-apt install python3-venv
+sudo apt install python3-venv
+sudo apt install python-is-python3

 ## Create a group for users that need access to rn_irl folders without root access (this is optional, but probably good practice if you want to restrict root access):
 sudo groupadd --gid 99 rn_irl